• Close-up of Red Geranium blooms showing vivid red flowers in rounded clusters above rich green leaves

 Mature Width: 1 to 2 Feet

-Light: Full sun, partial sun
+Light: Full sun to part sun

 How to Care for Red Geranium